Charta1995/Coding-Challenge/README.md

 What i would've made for the MVP would have been:
 - Browse through the comics
 - See comic details and its description
-- Search for comics by the comic number as well as test.
+- Search for comics by the comic number as well as text.
 This is because the customer wanted a comic VIEWER app, and to just see the comics, you dont necessarily need more features to do that.
 I think the other features the customer wanted is want-to-have features.